-D Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of two star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. С Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of three star level or above; or five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. В Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above; or five (5) MERs at FEI long format (CCIs-L) competitions at five star level. А Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above of which five at five star level.
+D Ten (10) Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of two star level or above; or three (3) five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. С Ten (10) Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of three star level or above; or three (3) five (5) MERs at FEI CCI short (CCIs-S) or long (CCIs-L) format competitions at higher level. В Ten (10) Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above; or three (3) five (5) MERs at FEI long format (CCIs-L) competitions at five star level. А Ten (10) Fifteen (15) MER at FEI CCI short (CCIs-S) or long (CCIs-L) format Competitions of four star level or above of which five three (3) were at five star level.

-The Athlete category will be updated according to the performances on 1st of July and at the end of each calendar year taking into account the rolling eight years.
+The Athlete category will be updated according to the performances at the end of each monthon 1st of July and at the end of each calendar year taking into account the rolling foureight and a half years (84.5) in order to take into consideration the cancellation of events due to the 2020 Covid pandemic.